 \subsection{Expansionary Universe}

-The spatially flat expanding Universe is often described by the Friedmann–Lemaître–Robertson– Walker (FLRW) metric assuming s a power-law scale factor $a(\eta)\propto \eta^{\alpha}$, where $\eta$ is the conformal time.
-Each successive expanding stage is specified with a different index $\alpha$.
+The spatially flat expanding universe is often described by the Friedmann–Lemaître–Robertson– Walker (FLRW) metric assuming a power-law scale factor $a(\eta)\propto \eta^{\alpha}$, where $\eta$ is the conformal time.
+Each successive expansion stage is specified with a different index $\alpha$.
 The whole expansion history can be described by~\cite{tong2013using}

 where $\eta_H$ is the conformal time today and $a(\eta)$ has the dimensionality of length \cite{tong2012revisit, tong2013using}.